abeggchr/pwa-react-tutto/README.md

 # Tutto

-A nice game, try it on: [Netlify](https://frosty-colden-e7f685.netlify.app/)
+A family game with dices, try it [here](https://frosty-colden-e7f685.netlify.app/).

+All you need are 6 dices - and maybe the [rules](https://www.gamefactory-spiele.com/tutto).

+The UI is optimized for eBook browsers like the ones on a Tolino or a Pocketbook.

 # Tech stuff

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Deploy with Netlify.
+And it is automatically deployed with Netlify.

 ## Available Scripts